hjespers/teslams/README.md

 Functions include:

-	get_vid()               - get the "id" of the Model S by logging into the Tesla portal mobile_enabled()        - check is remote/mobile control is on or off get_charge_state()      - get the full set of charge state information get_climate_state()     - get the full set of climate state information
+	get_vid()               - get the "id" of the Model S by logging into the Tesla portal vehicles()              - login to portal and get vehicles list and options data mobile_enabled()        - check is remote/mobile control is on or off get_charge_state()      - get the full set of charge state information get_climate_state()     - get the full set of climate state information